krentzd/sparse-unet/README.md

 # Installation

-Clone this repository and install required packages from requirements.txt
+Clone this repository and install the required packages from requirements.txt

 # Usage